-That the Bureau recommend to the Committee that the Greater St. Lucia Wetland Park be inscribed on the World Heritage list under natural criteria (ii), (iii) and (iv).
-The Bureau should commend the Government of South Africa on 3 issues:
+At its twenty-third ordinary session, the Bureau recommended to the Committee that the Greater St. Lucia Wetland Park be inscribed on the World Heritage list under natural criteria (ii), (iii) and (iv).
+The Centre has commended the Government of South Africa on 3 issues:

-- for the democratic process it went through that led to the Cabinet decision to ban sand mining in the area and to subsequently nominate the area for World Heritage; - the long history of conservation in the area and the very professional work of the Kwazlulu-Natal Nature Conservation Service in maintaining the site; - the launch of the Lubombo Spatial Development Initiative which the neighbouring countries of Swaziland and Mozambique which provides the regional conservation and development framework for the GSL and which will further strengthen community conservation work in the area.
+• for the democratic process it went through that led to the Cabinet decision to ban sand mining in the area and to subsequently nominate the area for World Heritage;

+- the long history of conservation in the area and the very professional work of the Kwazlulu-Natal Nature Conservation Service in maintaining the site; - the launch of the Lubombo Spatial Development Initiative which the neighbouring countries of Swaziland and Mozambique which provides the regional conservation and development framework for the GSL and which will further strengthen community conservation work in the area.

-The Bureau should also make note of the possible extensions of the GSL including a possible future transfrontier site with Mozambique.
+The Committee should also make note of the possible extensions of the GSL including a possible future transfrontier site with Mozambique.
 It should also urge the completion of the land claim negotiations and confirm that World Heritage site designation should not prejudice this process.